What to do if you hit a parked car

 "Getting into an accident is not a crime," says attorney Chip Siegel of Las Vegas, Nevada.
 "Leaving the accident is where the crime comes in."

-“If the police have to hunt you down, you'll not only pay fines, but the other driver's insurance company might go after you for costs, including legal and investigative fees," says Stephanie Behnke, Mercury Insurance claims innovation director.
+“If the police have to hunt you down, you'll not only pay fines, but the other driver's insurance company might go after you for costs, including legal and investigative fees," says Stephanie Behnke, vice president of solutions and consulting at Hi Marley, an insurance communication and collaboration platform.
 "It can be a very expensive decision for the perpetrator and could lead to jail time.
 You're going to spend more money cleaning it up.
 Just financially, it doesn't make sense to leave."

 2. Leave a note

-If there's no one around and you need to leave, you should leave a note.
+If there's no one around, you should leave a note.
 "Nobody wants to [leave a note]," Siegel says.
 "Everyone's afraid."

 But if you backed into a car or sideswiped it in the parking lot, do it anyway.
 Most states require that your note include this information: